Saint Anne's Park: Stables

+Lodges

+Sealawn Lodge is located on the coast road and decorated with elaborate gables; in occupation since the 1950s, it was restored in 2017.
+Bedford Lodge, headquarters of Dublin City's parks and landscape department from 1978 to 1995, is on Mount Prospect Avenue; it is no longer part of the public park.
+Next door to it is Shellingford Lodge.
+Another lodge, on the coast road, occupied by Seosamh Mac Grianna for a time, is no longer extant.

 Gardens

 The Rose Garden

 In 1975, St Anne's Rose Garden was opened to the public.
 In 1980 it was given a Civic Award by Bord Failte and the Irish Town Planning Institute, and since 1981 it has been a centre for International Rose Trials.
 Its development led to the annual Rose Festival, now a popular event on the summer calendar for Dublin gardeners and families every July.

-Walled garden complex
+Walled garden / former kitchen garden

-The walled garden, including a fruit garden added to the estate by Bishop Plunkett, holds a 12 acre plant nursery for the Parks Department.
+The walled garden, including a fruit garden added to the estate by Bishop Plunkett, now holds a 12 acre plant nursery for the Parks Department.
 Thousands of bedding plants, shrubs, trees, and floral tubs are produced annually in the nursery.
 There is a herbaceous garden area open during limited hours, and a fine clock tower, restored to working order in 2007.
-There is also a Physic or Herb Garden, and a miniature rose garden.
+There is also a Physic or Herb Garden, maintained by the Irish Register of Herbalists with the city council, and a miniature rose garden.

 A Chinese garden, in the Suzhou style, was built in one corner of the walled garden.